-Dr. Phyllis G. Holland, Head Room 201, Thaxton Hall
+Dr. Phyllis G. Holland, Head Room 215, Pound Hall

-The Department of Management offers the Bachelor of Business Administration (BBA) with a major in management and also offers courses in the Master of Business Administration (MBA) degree and the Human Resources Management Certificate programs.
+The Department of Management and International Business offers the Bachelor of Business Administration (BBA) with a major in international business and the BBA with a major in management.
+The department also offers courses in the Master of Business Administration (MBA) degree, the Human Resources Management Certificate program, and the Healthcare Administration Certificate program.